Danny Ozark

-Daniel Leonard Ozark, born Orzechowski (November 26, 1923 – May 7, 2009), was an American coach and manager in Major League Baseball.
-As manager of the Philadelphia Phillies (1973–August 31, 1979), Ozark led the Phils to three consecutive National League East Division championships (1976–77–78), but each year his team fell in the National League Championship Series.
-He was the fourth manager to reach the Championship Series (National or American) in three straight seasons and the first to lose all of them (Whitey Herzog would join him on the same day as Ozark).
+Daniel Leonard Ozark (born Orzechowski; November 26, 1923 – May 7, 2009) was an American professional coach and manager in Major League Baseball (MLB).

+As manager of the Philadelphia Phillies, Ozark led the team to three consecutive National League East Division championships (1976–1978), but each year his team fell in the National League Championship Series.
+He was the fourth manager to reach the Championship Series (National League or American League) in three straight seasons and the first to lose all of them (Whitey Herzog would join him on the same day).

+As a coach, he was a member of the World Series championship teams of the 1965 and 1981 Los Angeles Dodgers, under Hall of Fame managers Walter Alston and Tommy Lasorda.

 Baseball career

-A native of Buffalo, New York, Ozark grew up in Cheektowaga, New York and attended East High School.
+A native of Buffalo, New York, Ozark grew up in Cheektowaga, New York, and attended East High School.
 Ozark signed with the Brooklyn Dodgers as a teenager and spent over three decades in the Dodger organization.
 His playing career as a minor league first baseman lasted all or portions of 18 seasons over 22 years (1942; 1946–61; 1963) and was interrupted by United States Army service during World War II, where he saw combat at The Battle of the Bulge.
 The 6 ft 2 in, 195 lb Ozark, who batted and threw right-handed, hit over 200 home runs during his minor league career, including two 30+ homer seasons.
 In 1956, he became a playing manager with Brooklyn's Class B Wichita Falls Spudders farm club of the Big State League, and rose through their system in succeeding years all the way to the Triple-A level, winning a division championship with the 1963 Spokane Indians of the Pacific Coast League.

 In 1965, he came to the Major Leagues — and the Los Angeles Dodgers — as a coach for Walter Alston.
 Ozark served eight years (1965–72) on Alston's staff, coaching at first and third bases and in the dugout.